l-koehler/FF-converter/README.md

 * trimesh _AND_ gmsh (python packages, used for 3D Models)

+These should be installed automatically when using pip/pipx,
+but if you don't need to convert 3D Models you can remove these.

-On Linux, use your distributions Package manager to install these.
+On Linux, use your distributions Package manager to install the System
-On Windows, either get .exe files and place them on the $PATH , use [scoop](https://scoop.sh),
+packages.
+On Windows, either get .exe files and place them on the $PATH,
-or (for everything but ffmpeg) install the dependencies in WSL.
+use [scoop](https://scoop.sh), or (for everything but ffmpeg) install the
+dependencies in WSL.
 You could also try other third-party package managers
 or even the Microsoft Store, the program only needs the command
 (e.g. `unoconv`) to be available on the CMD.